New York Radical Women: Protests

 New York Radical Women's first public action was at the convocation of the Jeannette Rankin Brigade.
 Members of the group led an alternative protest event, a "burial of traditional womanhood", held in Arlington National Cemetery.
+The liturgy was written and recited by founding member Peggy Dobbins.
 Kathie Sarachild wrote a flier for the keynote speech she gave at the convocation, and in this flier she coined the phrase "Sisterhood is powerful".

 The group also participated in the Miss America protest with their brochure No More Miss America in Atlantic City, New Jersey, on September 7, 1968.
 About 400 women were drawn together from across the United States to a protest outside the event.
 The women symbolically threw a number of "feminine" products into a large trash can.
 These included mops, pots and pans, Playboy magazines, false eyelashes, high-heeled shoes, curlers, hairspray, makeup, girdles, corsets, and bras, items the protestors called "instruments of female torture."
 Carol Hanisch, one of the protest organizers, said "We had intended to burn it, but the police department, since we were on the boardwalk, wouldn't let us do the burning."
 A New York Post story about the protest made an analogy between the feminist protest and Vietnam War protesters who burned their draft cards.
 It has been argued there was no bra burning, nor did anyone take off her bra.
 A local news story reporting on the event did report there was a burning of bras and other items.
 It said "as the bras, girdles, falsies, curlers, and copies of popular women's magazines burned in the 'Freedom Trash Can'..."
+Dobbins was arrested for spraying Toni permanent wave solution around the mayor's box.
+She used Toni, because it was a sponsor of the pageant.